aubreyrjones/lemon-py/README.md

 C++, with name `ParseNode`.
 You can use the usual `help` and `dir` functions to explore it.

+`ParseNode` instances have read-only `.production`, `.type`, `.value`, `.line`, and `.c` members. `.line` contains line number information (or `-1` if unkown/unset), and line counts start from `1` (not `0`).

+`.c` is the list of this node's children.

+`.production` is a user-defined (in the grammar action) string for non-terminal (internal) nodes.
+It has a `None` value for terminal (leaf) nodes.

+For terminal (leaf) nodes, `.type` contains a string identical to the token name used in the Lemon grammar.
+For value-typed tokens, `.value` contains the value for that token--note that this is a string of the characters matched for the token, as no internal type conversions are performed.
+Both `.type` and `.value` will be `None` for non-terminal (internal) nodes; and `.value` will be none for literal-type tokens.

-The module also supports a `dotify(input: ParseNode) -> str` function.
+The module also exports a `dotify(input: ParseNode) -> str` function.
 This returns a string representing the parse tree and its values, suitable for rendering using GraphViz `dot`.
+Note that this function does not call or depend on GraphViz internally, doing all its processing as raw text.
+GraphViz is only needed to interpret the output.

+Module Definition
+_________________

+lemon-py grammar definitions must include a `@pymod MODULE_NAME` directive somewhere indicating the Python `MODULE_NAME` to generate.
+This text is not removed before processing, and so should be inside a comment.
+Example:
+       * `//@pymod parse_my_lang`

 Lexer Definitions
 -----------------

+An integrated lexer is one of lemon-py's labor-saving features.
+Without it, you would need to write a lexer for each target language.
+For the purposes of this (and only this) section, words like "returned" and "value" should be taken in the context of the internal lexer->parser interface used inside of grammar production rules.

-Lexer definitions start inside a comment block, on the line following `@lexdef` and continuing until `@endlex`.
+Lexer definitions appear inside a comment block as a contiguous run of `token : pattern` definitions, one per line, starting on the line following `@lexdef` and continuing until `@endlex`.
 Note that these lines are _not_ removed from the grammar input to `lmeon`, and so should always be inside a comment block.
+It's an error, resulting in mysterious downstream problems, to define multiple `@lexdef` blocks.
+Do it once; do it right.

-The lexer is relatively basic.
-It handles two classes of tokens, plus skip patterns and strings.
+The lexer itself is relatively basic.
+It handles two classes of tokens ("literal" and "value"), plus user-defined skip patterns and pre-defined string support.
+Declarations of different classes may be mixed in the `@lexdef` block, and the ordering rules discussed below apply only to the relative definition of different tokens of the _same class_.

-"literal" tokens are defined by a fixed string of characters, and are stored in a basic prefix tree.
-These are matched greedily, with the longest matching sequence having priority.
-Literal tokens are returned by lemon-defined code number, without an additional text value.
+"literal" tokens are defined by a fixed string of characters, and are stored/matched with a basic prefix tree.
+Literals are matched greedily, with the longest matching sequence having priority.
+Thus the order in which you define overlapping literals is largely irrelevant (although definition order will influence search order between disjoint literals).
+Literal tokens are returned by Lemon-defined code number, without an additional text value.

 Literal syntax: `TOKEN := literal_string`.

 "value" tokens are defined by a regular expression, and are returned with both a token code and a text value.
-A single sub-match may be specified to denote a partial value extraction from the overall token match [note: this could be expanded with relative ease to permit specification of a particular match within the pattern].
-No type conversions are done, all values returned are strings.
+A single sub-match may be specified, and if present will denote a partial value to be extracted from the overall token match [note: this could be expanded with relative ease to permit specification of a particular match within the pattern].
+No type conversions are done, all values are returned as strings.

 Value token patterns are checked in the same order they are defined with `add_value_type`, which is the same order they're specified in the `@lexdef` block.
 Typically this means you should specify longer, more specific patterns first; and then shorter, or more generic patterns after.
-For instance, to keep your `INT_LITERAL` from always eating the first part of a `FLOAT_LITERAL`, define the floating-point literal (with mandatory decimal point) _before_ the integer literal.
+For instance, to keep your `INT_LITERAL` from always eating the first part of a `FLOAT_LITERAL` (resulting in subsequent lex or parse errors), define the floating-point literal (with mandatory decimal point) _before_ the integer literal.

+NOTE: All regular expressions are currently matched *without* case sensitivity.

 Value syntax: `TOKEN : regular_expression`.

 Skip patterns are simply regexes that are used to skip whitespace, comments, or other lexically and syntactically-irrelevant content.
 Skip patterns are applied before every attempt at token extraction.
+The `reminder_name` below is not used internally, and can simply be used to label the skip pattern for human comprehension.

+NOTE: All regular expressions are currently matched *without* case sensitivity.

 Skip syntax: `!reminder_name : regular_expression`.